KevValue/KevValue/README.md

 ### Hi there 👋

-I'm currently working on ... implementing distributed systems as well as designing tailored solutions in the cloud.
+I'm currently working on ... projects where I focus on problem solving and making design choices guided by first‑principle qualities.

+My interests include distributed systems and cloud solution design.

+I'm actively learning how large‑scale systems are built and maintained, and I hope to work with these technologies at an enterprise setting.

 CV, thoughts, and more.👉 [kevvalue](https://kevvaluecv.netlify.app/)

 # Core
 ```
 ## Language:
-- Javascript/TypeScript(eventloop) or Golang(goroutines)
+- Primary: Javascript/TypeScript (frontend) and Go (backend)
 - Secondary: java, c++

 ## FrontEnd: